Azvanzed/kernel-task-rs/README.md

 PRs are welcome.

 # Special thanks
-- https://github.com/memN0ps/ for the certificate install.
+- https://github.com/memN0ps/ for the certificate installation.